KarrLab/bpforms/docs/comparison.rst

 * `BpForms` can represent DNA, RNA, and proteins including the diversity of ids of monomeric forms used by MODOMICS, RESID, and other databases.
 * `BpForms` can represent any modification, and is not limited to the modifications catalogued in MODOMICS.
+* `BpForms` concretely captures the bonds between adjacent monomeric forms, avoiding ambiguity about how monomeric forms are composed into polymers.
+This is particularly important for monomeric forms that have multiple 3' and 5' sites.
 * `BpForms` can represent bonds between non-adjacent monomeric forms, such as crosslinks.
 * `BpForms` can represent circular biopolymers.
 * `BpForms` can capture uncertainity in the structures of biopolymers.
 This is essential for proteomics.